Assantis/devcontainers/README.md

 The funny thing is: You don't need this VS-Code allows you to connect to any container.

-After that I was informed: "Hey I see more and more devcontainers in open source projects" So I decided to share my approach, and build more general version that I use as a template, to build the dedicated containers for my projects.
+After that I was informed: "Hey I see more and more devcontainers in open source projects" So I decided to share my approach with a template version that I use to build the dedicated containers for my projects.

 I mostly use ubuntu images, but the principle applies to a lot of other images.